0xmikemikemike/neon-evm.docs/docs/software_manuals/how_to_guides/transfer_spl_to_neon.md

 </div>

-After crediting tokens to the account balance in Neon EVM , you can swap them to NEON to pay for the gas required for each transaction to execute.
-To do so you can use the Neoswap application.
+After crediting tokens to the account balance in Neon EVM, you can swap them to NEON to pay for the gas required for each transaction to execute.
+To do so you can use the Neonswap application.